Yosef-Bunick/bowling/README.md

 feel free to contribute to this code, its quite thurough just needs a few tweaks

+# setup
+fileholder/
+ └── lib/
+      ├── main.dart
+      ├── models/
+      │     └── physics.dart
+      └── painters/
+            └── lane_painter.dart
+cd fileholder
+flutter create .

+# startup
+cd fileholder
+flutter run
+(alternatively > flutter run --windows or --linux or --ios or --android or--macos or--web)

 # known errors
-no real life tests, if you have any input please contribute here especialy if you are experienced.
+no real life tests, if you have any input please contribute here especialy if you are experienced in specific bowling patterns. model tweaks are as follows.

 ## Lane Breakdown Settings